TL;DR

 Mapping and Header Randomization

 The core of the module is elf_loader.c.
 It mimics the kernel's binary loader but runs in userland.
+The ELF loading logic is adapted from malisal/loaders, which I extended to support in-memory execution from a buffer.
 I iterate through the PT_LOAD segments of the ELF binary and map them into memory at the correct virtual addresses.

 Crucially, to evade memory scanners that look for the \x7fELF header magic, I randomize the header immediately after mapping the first segment.
 This breaks the signature while keeping the segment valid for execution.